-Americans indulged their sweet tooth in a major way this Halloween, spending an estimated $86.27 per person on candy for the 2019 season—much of it intended for front porch distribution.
+Americans indulged their love of all things spooky this year in a major way, spending a record-breaking $10 billion on candy, decorations, and pet costumes for the 2021 season.
 Rather than confronting a weepy child with an empty bowl because they bought too little, shoppers tend to buy in bulk.
-Come November 1, that can mean pounds of sugar-packed temptation still sitting in the house.
+Which means that, come November 1—whether you were trick-or-treating or simply handing out candy—there could be pounds of sugar-packed temptation still sitting in your house.

-Often, drop-off locations will be located in dental offices as a way of reminding everyone of the perils of tooth decay from excess sugar consumption.
-Some dentists even offer buy-back programs, paying as much as $1 for each pound returned.
+Some dentists even offer buy-back programs, paying as much as $1 for each pound of candy returned.

-If donating to a national program is proving difficult, you can always ship the extra candy to Operation Gratitude directly (here's their list of dos and don'ts) or deliver the excess goodies to a local food pantry or homeless shelter.
+If donating to a national program is proving difficult, you can always ship the extra candy directly to Operation Gratitude's Los Angeles processing center or deliver the excess goodies to a local food pantry or homeless shelter.

 A version of this story ran in 2019; it has been updated for 2021.